AVGP/50linesofcode/post-raw/2018-02-28-writing-an-x86-hello-world-bootloader-with-assembly.md

 ## TL;DR

-After booting, the BIOS of the computer reads 512 bytes from the boot devices and, if it detects a two-byte "magic number" at the end of those 512 bytes, loads the data as code and runs it.
+After booting, the BIOS of the computer reads 512 bytes from the boot devices and, if it detects a two-byte "magic number" at the end of those 512 bytes, loads the data from these 512 bytes as code and runs it.

 This kind of code is called a "bootloader" (or "boot sector") and we're writing a tiny bit of assembly code to make a virtual machine run our code and display "Hello world" for the fun of it.
 Bootloaders are also the very first stage of booting an operating system.